L42i/SCKinect/doc/docs/getting-started.md

 This guide will walk you through the basic steps of setting up and using SCKinect to connect body movement with sound generation.

-!!! warning "CUDA Requirement"
-    The current implementation requires CUDA for effective real-time performance.
-The CPU-only implementation is in progress but not yet fully functional.
-You will need a CUDA-capable NVIDIA GPU to use this plugin as described in this guide.
-This is because in order for the current pose estimation model (OpenPose) to achieve efficient performance, you need to GPU accelerate it unless you have a CPU which can process ridiculous amounts of data like a GPU (some CPU's do have capabilities like that and separate cores for doing this processing i.e. Apple Silicon).
-But for building OpenPose, it is easiest to build it with CUDA.
-For this reason, alternative methods other than using OpenPose for CPU users are being explored.

 ## Basic Workflow

 Working with SCKinect follows this general workflow: